kuzzh/obsidian-startpage/README.md

 - **Language Settings**: Choose between Chinese and English interface with dynamic switching
 - **Recent Notes Count**: Adjust the display count directly on the homepage (5-50 notes) or modify in settings
 - **Pinned Notes Management**: Add or remove pinned notes in the settings page
+- **Replace New Tab**: Option to automatically display the start page when opening new tabs
 - **Real-time Preview**: All setting changes take effect immediately on the homepage

 ## 🛠️ Development